© Racorn | Dreamstime

 Moderate alcohol consumption, especially in the form of red wine, is a well-researched way to lower cholesterol naturally.
-If consumed regularly in light-to-moderate amounts, red wine is well known to decrease the risk of heart attacks, strokes, and other dire consequences of cardiovascular disease.
+If consumed regularly in light to moderate amounts, red wine is well known to decrease the risk of heart attacks, strokes, and other dire consequences of cardiovascular disease.

-- Increase size of LDL particles and decrease oxidized LDL.
+- Increases size of LDL particles and decrease oxidized LDL.
 In addition to lowering LDL and increasing HDL cholesterol, red wine has been found to increase the size of LDL and decrease its oxidation.[3,4] Both the size of LDL and its oxidation with free radicals are important factors in the development of atherosclerosis.
 Atherosclerosis— the formation of plaques in arterial walls— is the main underlying cause of heart attacks and strokes.
 The detection of small-sized or oxidized LDL particles in the bloodstream is correlated with greater risk of cardiovascular disease.

-- Decrease lipoprotein (a).
+- Decreases lipoprotein (a).
 Red wine consumption has been found to lower lipoprotein (a).
-Lipoprotein (a) is very dangerous cholesterol-like particle which is considered highly likely to penetrate the blood vessel wall and lead to plaque formation, causing atherosclerosis.
+Lipoprotein (a) is very dangerous cholesterol-like particle that’s considered highly likely to penetrate the blood vessel wall and lead to plaque formation, causing atherosclerosis.
 A study in the UK comparing red wine to white wine in healthy volunteers found that 10 days of 6.8 ounces (200 mL) red wine not only significantly lowered LDL cholesterol and reduced the size of LDL, but the short intervention with red wine also dramatically lowered lipoprotein (a) levels.

-- Decrease inflammation (CRP).
+- Decreases inflammation (CRP).
 Red wine also lowers C-reactive protein (CRP), a marker of chronic, low-grade, body-wide inflammation.
 High CRP levels are strongly correlated with cardiovascular disease and other diseases related to chronic inflammation.
 Inflammation, like oxidative stress, is another key factor involved in the formation of arterial plaques and the development of atherosclerosis.
 People who have high LDL or low HDL along with high levels of inflammation as measured by CPR are known to be at significantly greater risk of heart disease.
-One study in healthy women found that CRP levels decreased more than 25% after drinking 3.4 ounces (100 mL) of red wine twice a day for 4 weeks.
+One study in healthy women found that CRP levels decreased more than 25 percent after drinking 3.4 ounces (100 mL) of red wine twice a day for four weeks.
 The women’s HDL cholesterol also increased significantly.

-To get the advantages of red wine for cholesterol, men should drink about 2 servings and women should drink about one serving most days of the week, with meals (the exact amounts varied among studies).
+To get the advantages of red wine for cholesterol, men should drink about two servings and women should drink about one serving most days of the week, with meals (the exact amounts varied among studies).
 And you don’t need to worry too much about the quality or variety of red wine you drink.
 Hundreds of different wines have been used in studies, and all seem to lower cholesterol.